nicksstapleton/blog/_posts/2022-10-28-what-is-the-holy-trinity.md

 ---
-title: What is the Holy Trinity
+title: What is the Holy Trinity?
 excerpt: A helpful explanation by Sam Allberry.
 date: 2022-10-28 08:15:00 -0600
 tags: